 Not surprisingly, the likelihood of women being employed increases dramatically the higher their level of educational attainment.
-In 2002, 75% of women with a university degree and 69% of those with a certificate or diploma from a community college worked for pay or profit, compared with 60% of those with some postsecondary training and 60% of high school graduates.
-In contrast, only 37% of women who had attended, but had not completed high school, and just 14% of those who had not gone beyond Grade 8, had jobs that year.
+In 2003, 74% of women with a university degree and 69% of those with a certificate or diploma from a community college worked for pay or profit, compared with 60% of those with some postsecondary training and 59% of high school graduates.
+In contrast, only 38% of women who had attended, but had not completed high school, and just 15% of those who had not gone beyond Grade 8, had jobs that year.
 (Table 3)

 Regardless of their level of educational attainment, however, women are still less likely than their male counterparts to be employed, although the gaps are smallest among better-educated women.
-Among those with a university degree, for example, 75% of women, versus 79% of men, had jobs in 2002.
-Similarly, among those with a non-university certificate or diploma, 69% of women, compared with 77% of men, were employed.
-In contrast, women with less than a Grade 9 education were only about half as likely to be employed that year as their male counterparts: 14% versus 30%.
+Among those with a university degree, for example, 74% of women, versus 78% of men, had jobs in 2003.
+Similarly, among those with a non-university certificate or diploma, 69% of women, compared with 78% of men, were employed.
+In contrast, women with less than a Grade 9 education were only about half as likely to be employed that year as their male counterparts: 15% versus 31%.
 Part of these differences is explained by variation in the education and work experiences of different age groups.
 At the same time, though, these patterns generally hold among all age groups over the age of 25.

-Ages 25 to 54 prime working years for women
+Ages 25-54 prime working years for women

-Women between the ages of 25 and 54 are currently more likely to be part of the paid workforce than women in other age ranges.
-In 2002, 76% of women aged 25 to 44 and 74% of those aged 45 to 54 had jobs, compared with 57% of women aged 15 to 24 and 41% of those aged 54 to 65.
-This contrasts with trends in the late 1970s, when women aged 15 to 24 were slightly more likely than their older counterparts to be employed.
-In the intervening years, however, it has become more common for women aged 25 and over to participate in the labour force, while the employment rate of women aged 15 to 24 has changed relatively little.
+Women between the ages of 25 and 54 are currently more likely to be part of the paid work force than women in other age ranges.
+In 2003, 76% of women aged 25-44 and 75% of those aged 45-54 had jobs, compared with 58% of women aged 15-24 and 45% of those aged 54-65.
+This contrasts with trends in the late 1970s, when women aged 15-24 were slightly more likely than their older counterparts to be employed.
+In the intervening years, however, it has become more common for women aged 25 and over to participate in the labour force, while the employment rate of women aged 15-24 has changed relatively little.
 (Table 4)

 Women between the ages of 25 and 54, however, are still considerably less likely than their male counterparts to be employed.
-For example, in 2002, 76% of 25- to 44-year-old women had jobs, compared with 86% of men in this age group.
-Similarly, 74% of women aged 45 to 54 were employed that year, compared with 84% of their male counterparts.
+For example, in 2003, 76% of 25- to 44-year-old women had jobs, compared with 86% of men in this age group.
+Similarly, 75% of women aged 45-54 were employed that year, compared with 85% of their male counterparts.
 These gaps, however, have closed significantly since the late 1970s, when women in these age ranges were only about half as likely as their male counterparts to be employed.

-The gap between the employment levels of women and men aged 55 to 64 has also narrowed over the past quarter century.
+The gap between the employment levels of women and men aged 55-64 has also narrowed over the past quarter century.
 This is due to modest increases in employment rates among women, accompanied by a sharp decline in employment levels among men which may reflect, in part, the trend for men to retire at earlier ages.
-Women aged 55 to 64, though, were still considerably less likely than men in this age range to be employed in 2002: 41% versus 60%.
+Women aged 55-64, though, were still considerably less likely than men in this age range to be employed in 2003: 45% versus 61%.

-In contrast to older age groups, employment rates are similar for women and men aged 15 to 24.
-In 2002, just over 57% of both women and men in this age range were working for pay or profit.
+In contrast to older age groups, employment rates are similar for women and men aged 15-24.
+In 2003, 58% of women and 57% of men in this age range were working for pay or profit.
 This also represents a change from 1976, when young women were somewhat less likely than their male counterparts to be employed: 52% versus 60%.